A — Anxiety: A Nervous System Perspective | The A–Z of Stress & Anxiety

 Physically, people often describe tension before they describe worry.
 Tightness in the chest or jaw.
 Shallow breathing.
 A restless body that cannot quite settle.
 Sleep that looks intact on paper but does not feel restorative.
 Energy that spikes and crashes rather than flowing steadily.

 Behaviourally, anxiety can pull in opposite directions.
 Some people become busy, vigilant, and over-responsible.
 Others withdraw, avoid, or procrastinate, not out of laziness but because engagement itself feels demanding.
-Both are attempts to manage internal pressure.
+Both responses are attempts to manage internal strain.

 Relationally, anxiety can narrow the field.
 Conversations feel harder.
 Decisions feel weightier.
 The capacity to tolerate disagreement or ambiguity reduces.
 People may appear distant or preoccupied, even when they care deeply.